SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 ## Debugging

 Debugging is very hard to teach and is one of the skills that just comes with experience.
-That said, you should familar yourself with the build-in [python debugger](https://docs.python.org/3/library/pdb.html) as it may come in handy during the course.
+That said, you should familiarize yourself with the build-in [python debugger](https://docs.python.org/3/library/pdb.html) as it may come in handy during the course.

 <p align="center">